 The regulated healthcare professional is responsible for the monitoring and review of the person's healthcare plan, assessment and reassessment including changing, new and emerging needs.
-The assessment and review should be person-centred fully involving the person accessing care and support, their representatives and contributions from the care workers involved.
+The assessment and review should be person-centred fully involving the person drawing on care and support, their representatives and contributions from the care workers involved.

-Open channels of communication and discussion between the person accessing care and support, the delegator, the social care provider organisation and care workers are essential to maintain support, sustainability, the person's safety and the quality of the delegated activity.
+Open channels of communication and discussion between the person drawing on care and support, the delegator, the social care provider organisation and care workers are essential to maintain support, sustainability, the person's safety and the quality of the delegated activity.
 The frequency of the delegated activity needs to be considered, for example there may be some activities that are performed infrequently.
 Agreements need to be in place around how often competency will be assessed, compared to an activity that a care worker carries out daily.

-Health and care activities are under a continuous cycle of improvement meaning that policies and procedures change regularly to meet the needs of people who access care and support.
+Health and care activities are under a continuous cycle of improvement meaning that policies and procedures change regularly to meet the needs of people who draw on care and support.
 It is the responsibility of the regulated healthcare professional to ensure the delegated activity is following best practice recommendations.
-Additional learning and development may be required to support these changes.
+Additional learning and development may be required to support these changes and consideration should be given how this will be resourced.